CSAT Score: The Ultimate Guide

 Cheap – CSAT scores don’t cost much.
 If you have a live chat provider, you can build one for free.

 Easy – CSAT is easy to answer, and understand.
-The extracted data is easily analyzed and very actionable.
+The extracted data can be easily analyzed and very actionable.

 Benchmarked – The American Customer Satisfaction Index provides stats dating back to 1995.
 You can use this to compare where you to stand to industry standards.